Excitation function of femtoscopic L\'evy source parameters of pion pairs in EPOS4: Results and discussions

 The correlation strength parameter $\lambda$ is sensitive~\cite{Csorgo:1994in,Bolz:1992hc} to the fraction of coherent emission, long-lived resonance contributions, and purity corrections.
 In simulations, $\lambda$ can be extracted from the integral of the fitted core-core component of the source~\cite{kincses20253DEPOS3}.
 Values extracted in this EPOS4 analysis show a moderate decrease with increasing collision energy, which may be attributed to the enhanced role of resonance decays at higher energies.

-The transverse-mass dependence of the extracted $\lambda$ parameter at various collision energies is presented in Fig.~\ref{fig:lambda_mT}, showing an overall increase with $m_T$.
-As shown in Fig.~\ref{fig:lambda_Ecm}, $\lambda$ reveals a decreasing trend with increasing $\sqrt{s_{NN}}$, although noticeable anomalies are observed at $\sqrt{s_{NN}} = 9.2$ and $11.5$~GeV, where the values deviate from the general behavior.
+The transverse mass dependence of the extracted $\lambda$ parameter at various collision energies is presented in \Fig{fig:lambda_mT}, showing an overall increase with $m_T$.
+As shown in \Fig{fig:lambda_Ecm}, $\lambda$ reveals a decreasing trend with increasing collision energy, although noticeable anomalies are observed at $\sqrt{s_{NN}} = 9.2$ and $11.5$~GeV, where the values deviate from the general behavior.